lekeiciahseptember/1Nebula_Intern_Assessment/Developer/New-Recruit/Questions.md

 Please see the attached ERD diagram image.
 The diagram was submitted as a solution to storing employee Cellphone data, voice and sms usage.
 Discuss at least one improvement that can be done to the ERD.

+I think that one important improvement that can be made to the ERD is breaking down complex attributes, like location(County, City, Suburb...) details, into separate tables.
+This reduces redundancy, streamlines data maintenance, and enhances data integrity, making the database more organized and reliable.

 ## Question 2

 An analyst has asked you to run a query to see the number of movie tickets per genre that was sold in December last year.
 The data he needs is spread across two tables.